 q: what is your philosophy on wedding photography?

 My tagline could be summed up as: Why choose between reportage and fine art when you can get the best of both worlds?
-I offer quiet lifestyle/photojournalistic techniques to capture the details and mood of your day, combined with a studied, cinematic flair for truly unforgettable portraits.
+I offer quiet, natural, timeless, lifestyle/photojournalistic techniques to capture the details and mood of your day, combined with a studied, cinematic flair for truly unforgettable portraits.
 My work is natural, modern, elegant, spontaneous, and inventive.
 What you will see from your photos is the “real stuff” of weddings: joy, quiet, love, dreams, warmth, stillness, humor and beauty.

 q: what products/services/pricing do you offer?

 All my packages offer unlimited images, 6-10 hours or coverage, online hosting, online slideshow, and a DVD of all images (high resolution and ready to print).
 I also offer upgrades like second photographer coverage and an array of albums and presentation options.
 I love designing beautiful heirloom albums as the final step in the process, but do offer DVD only options for crafty couples.
 We let clients custom design packages based on budget, time of year, and desires, so e-mail us for a detailed quote.
 Also, visit http://www.luminalife.com to see Marina DeMarco's associate photographer pricing and portfolio--all the boutique experience, with more pricing options.

 I work closely with couple and/or wedding planner to make a fun and realistic wedding day timeline that incorporates all the images that are important to you.
 Depending on the level of coverage you need, I usually start 2-3 hours before the ceremony and end as the guests start leaving (unless you are having a special send off).
 My job is to make sure that the day is captured without turning it into a media event or checking my watch too much because a wedding is a once in a lifetime chance to enjoy your friends and family while they gather to celebrate you!